Sign Up to Download Free pdf Thailand (3mb)

 Each morning, before anyone was awake, I would go down from my hotel room and swim in the milk smooth Andaman Sea just as the sun was beginning to rise and then after an hour go and join the others for breakfast

-The work we did back in Cambridge, melding the imagery analysis with the Views survey data, key informant interviews and household survey data broke new ground in developing a way of tracking and monitoring recovery after major natural disasters.
+The work we did back in Cambridge, melding the imagery analysis with the Views survey data, key informant interviews and household survey data broke new ground in developing a way of tracking and monitoring recovery after major natural disasters and was published in a report entitled Disaster Recovery Indicators.